shahmedme/velar-archive/README.md

 just change the version from JSON object and run ***velar.js*** again then see the magic!!!
 Version of your dependencies will automatically changed.

 ## Want to Contribute?
-Thanks for being interested to contribute this project. please join with Velar Community on [discord server](https://discord.gg/TkmZ9Pt) also [this link](https://github.com/shakilahmmeed/velar) will help you.
+Thanks for being interested to contribute this project.
+Here's the github link [this link](https://github.com/shakilahmmeed/velar).